dlal-group/simtext/README.md

 Output:

-Binary matrix with rows = entities and columns = extracted words.
+Binary matrix in that each column represents one of the extracted words.

 ## T4_pmids_to_pubtator_matrix

-The tool takes all PMIDs per entity (per row) and uses PubTator to extract all "Genes", "Disease", "Mutation", "Chemical" and "Species" terms of the corresponding abstracts.
-The user can choose if terms of all, some or one of the aforementioned categories should be extracted.
-All extracted terms are used to generate a matrix with rows = entities and columns = extracted words.
-The resulting matrix is binary with 0= word not present in abstracts of entity and 1= word present in abstracts of entity.
+The tool uses all PMIDs per row and extracts "Gene", "Disease", "Mutation", "Chemical" and "Species" terms of the corresponding abstracts, using PubTator annotations.
+The user can choose from which categories terms should be extracted.
+The extracted terms are united in one large binary matrix, with 0= term not present in abstracts of that row and 1= term present in abstracts of that row.

 Input:

-Output of T2_abstracts_by_pmids or tab-delimited table with entities in column starting with "ID_" and columns containing PMIDs.
+Output of T2_abstracts_by_pmids or tab-delimited table with columns containing PMIDs.
 The names of the PMID columns should start with "PMID", e.g. "PMID_1", "PMID_2" etc.

 Usage:
 ```